-This healthy low carb Pesto Spaghetti Squash with Turkey Sausage makes an easy dinner that's is packed with protein, veggies, and a quick homemade basil pesto.
-For just 350 calories and 6 Weight Watchers SmartPoints, it make a great substitute for your favorite pesto pasta.
+This healthy Pesto Spaghetti Squash makes an easy dinner that's is packed with protein, veggies, and quick homemade basil pesto.
+It's good for you, low carb, and can be easily adapted for Whole30 and Paleo diets.

 Sometimes the very best recipes are ones that happen completely by accident and necessity.
 This is one of those recipes.
 Originally I was planning on making a creamy basil spaghetti squash dish, which I probably will still make eventually, but I realized I had completely forgotten the cream element of the sauce.
 Staring at the ingredients and determined to make something for dinner, I immediately thought of pesto.